theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

 | Insert       | For explicitly inserting and modifying text | `I`                   |
 | Command Line | For operations like saving, exiting, etc.   |  `Control` and `[`    |

-Whenever in any other mode navigate to normal mode press `Esc`.
+Whenever in any other mode, navigate to normal mode by pressing `Esc`.
-To navigate to Command navigate to normal mode press `Esc`.
+To navigate to Command, navigate to normal mode and press `Esc`.
 To navigate to command line mode, press `Control` and `[`.
 This is how you can then quit without saving by entering `:q!`.
-Once you press enter you will have exited vim.
+Once you press Enter, you will have exited Vim.

 Saving modifications with Vim
 ------------------------------
-Reopening the file and enter in a few words.
+Reopening the file and entering a few words.

     $ vim README.txt

 First, hit `Esc` to check you are in normal mode.
 Press `i` to enter the Inset mode.
-In the lower-left hand side, you should see `--INSET--`.
+In the lower-left-hand side, you should see `--INSET--`.
 Save the file by writing `:` followed by `wq`.